How does my W-4 form impact whether or not I receive a tax refund?

 - Receiving an inheritance.

-This list represents just several common scenarios where you could benefit from receiving individualized tax advice to update your withholdings.
+This list represents just a few of the common scenarios where you could benefit from receiving individualized tax advice to update your withholdings.

 Can I adjust my tax withholding at any time?